What day rate clears your number?

 Insurance, software, accounting, travel buffer.

-Federal + state + SE tax on consulting income.
+Federal + state + SE tax.

 $2,411